brandur/sorg/content/fragments/one-thing.md

 ---
-title: Do One Thing and Do It Well?
+title: Do one thing and do it well?
 published_at: 2016-01-04T08:48:16Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---